matthieu-m/arcosphere/etc/space_exploration.md

 In some cases, some recipes may be executed in any order.
 Such recipes are grouped with [].

+#   Minimum number of Arcospheres

+Attempting to isolate each recipe requires an absolute minimum of 98 arcospheres, with a very specific distribution.

 #   Non-Science

 ##  Naquium Tesseract